Natsume-Shokogami/dotfiles/README.md

 3. Nvim: AstroNvim (from Github)
 4. Lockscreen: Gtklock, Swayidle
 5. Screenshot: gscreenshot
+6. Terminal: Alacritty
-6. Others: Pipewire-pulse/Pulseaudio, and checkupdates modules will only work on Arch-based systems.
+7. Others: Pipewire-pulse/Pulseaudio, and checkupdates modules will only work on Arch-based systems.